devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 - `GET /` – HTML leaderboard page.
 - `GET /api/leaderboard.json` – JSON representation of the leaderboard.
 Add `?refresh=true` to bypass cache.
 - `GET /health` – simple health check.
+- `GET /verify` – page for ambassadors to submit post URLs.
+- `GET /admin` – password-protected admin panel to view emails, wallets, pending rewards, and posts.
+- `GET /api/admin/wallets` – JSON list of all registered emails, wallets, Telegram handles, and pending rewards (admin only).
+- `GET /api/admin/posts` – JSON dictionary of submitted posts grouped by user (admin only).

 If `AMBASSADOR_POOL_ADDRESS` is set and `interchained-cli` is available, the app tracks the pool's balance and displays each ambassador's pending reward in both the HTML table and the JSON API response.